 Norman Carr Safaris’ guides are highly knowledgeable on all aspects of the African landscape and will ensure you don’t miss any of the highlights that your choice of season has to offer.

-Northern Serengeti Nomad Lamai Camp – Serengeti National Park (Tanzania)
+2. Northern Serengeti Nomad Lamai Camp, Serengeti National Park (Tanzania)

-Mara Plains Camp – Maasi Mara National Reserve (Kenya)
+3. Mara Plains Camp, Maasi Mara National Reserve (Kenya)

-Mara Plains Camp is open year round and is fully inclusive.
-The best time for the annual migration is July and August (depending on rainfall).
+Mara Plains Camp is open year round and is an all-inclusive experience.
+It’s another wonderful option for witnessing the annual migration, which generally happens during July and August (depending on rainfall).
 Plan on four nights here as a minimum.
 You won’t want to leave!